dracidoupe/graveyard/README.md

 ## Contributions

 Contributions are welcome provided you agree your work will be shared under the same license as Graveyard (MIT).
-Please use [black](https://pypi.org/project/black/) for code formatting.
+Please use [ruff](https://docs.astral.sh/ruff/) for code formatting and verification ([VS Code integration here](https://github.com/astral-sh/ruff-vscode?tab=readme-ov-file#ruff-extension-for-visual-studio-code)).

 If you don't know where to start, take a look [at the roadmap](https://github.com/dracidoupe/graveyard/milestones) or ask Almad on [development Slack](https://dracidoupe.slack.com/messages/C7F0YCTFU) or [community Discord](https://discord.gg/SnFux2x3Vw) or in Pošta on [DraciDoupe.cz](https://www.dracidoupe.cz/).